 Applications may be submitted at any embassy or consulate worldwide but it is important to understand that it may be more difficult to establish visa eligibility when applying outside your home country or country/district of permanent residence.

-Every effort is made ensure that appointments are readily available and cases are processed quickly.
-However, circumstances can add to the wait time for an appointment.
-Likewise, cases requiring additional processing can take several weeks to conclude.
+Each case takes time to process and wait times between your arrival and the actual interview can be more than an hour.
+Some cases requiring additional processing can take several weeks to resolve.
 All visa applicants are encouraged to plan ahead and allow enough time to complete the process well in advance of their planned travel.